notclickable-jordan/starbase-80/readme.md

 Use any [Material Design icon](https://icon-sets.iconify.design/mdi/) by prefixing the name with `mdi-`.

-Fill the icon by providing an "iconColor" from the [list of Tailwind colors](https://tailwindcss.com/docs/background-color).
-Do not prefix with "bg-".
+Fill the icon by providing an "iconColor."

 Use "black" or "white" for those colors.